-- our ability to anticipate technological shifts; - our ability to generate positive returns on our research and development; - changes in the rate of broadband service providers' deployment of, and investment in, ultra-broadband network capabilities; - the lack of predictability of revenue due to lengthy sales cycles and the volatility in capital expenditure budgets of broadband service providers; - our ability to maintain and expand gross profit and net income; - the sufficiency of our cash resources and needs for additional financing; - our ability to further penetrate our existing customer base and obtain new customers; - changes in our pricing policies, whether initiated by us or as a result of competition; - the amount and timing of operating costs and capital expenditures related to the operation and expansion of our business: - the actual or rumored timing and success of new product and service introductions by us or our competitors or any other change in the competitive landscape of our industry, including consolidation among our competitors or customers; - our ability to successfully expand our business domestically and internationally; - insolvency or credit difficulties confronting our customers, which could adversely affect their ability to purchase or pay for our products and services, or confronting our key suppliers, which could disrupt our supply chain; - our inability to fulfill our customers' orders due to supply chain delays, access to key commodities or technologies or events that impact our manufacturers or their suppliers; - future accounting pronouncements or changes in our accounting policies; - stock-based compensation expense;
+- our ability to anticipate technological shifts; - our ability to generate positive returns on our research and development; - changes in the rate of broadband service providers' deployment of, and investment in, ultra-broadband network capabilities; - the lack of predictability of revenue due to lengthy sales cycles and the volatility in capital expenditure budgets of broadband service providers; - our ability to maintain and expand gross profit and net income; - the sufficiency of our cash resources and needs for additional financing; - our ability to further penetrate our existing customer base and obtain new customers; - changes in our pricing policies, whether initiated by us or as a result of competition; - the amount and timing of operating costs and capital expenditures related to the operation and expansion of our business; - the actual or rumored timing and success of new product and service introductions by us or our competitors or any other change in the competitive landscape of our industry, including consolidation among our competitors or customers; - our ability to successfully expand our business domestically and internationally; - insolvency or credit difficulties confronting our customers, which could adversely affect their ability to purchase or pay for our products and services, or confronting our key suppliers, which could disrupt our supply chain; - our inability to fulfill our customers' orders due to supply chain delays, access to key commodities or technologies or events that impact our manufacturers or their suppliers; - future accounting pronouncements or changes in our accounting policies; - stock-based compensation expense;

-- the cost and possible outcomes of any potential litigation matters; - our overall effective tax rate, including impacts caused by any changes in the valuation of our deferred tax assets and any new legislation or regulatory developments; - increases or decreases in our expenses caused by fluctuations in foreign currency exchange rates; - general economic conditions, both domestically and in foreign markets; - our ability to obtain and maintain intellectual property protection for our products; and - our use of proceeds from this offering.
+- the cost and possible outcomes of any potential litigation matters; - our overall effective tax rate, including impacts caused by the relative proportion of foreign to U.S. income, the amount and timing of certain employee stock-based compensation transactions, changes in the valuation of our deferred tax assets and any new legislation or regulatory developments; - increases or decreases in our expenses caused by fluctuations in foreign currency exchange rates; - general economic conditions, both domestically and in foreign markets; - our ability to obtain and maintain intellectual property protection for our products; and - our use of proceeds from this offering.